WPS/egon.io/README.md

 ### Usage

 This is a short guide on how to use the Domain Story Modeler.
-We recommend to switch your browser to full screen mode (in most browsers: press F11 key) to increase the available modeling space.
+We recommend switching your browser to full screen mode (in most browsers: press F11 key) to increase the available modeling space.

 #### Palette